Our weekly cleaning schedule will help you stay on top of the most important areas to clean each week so you can relax and enjoy your family.

 How to create your weekly cleaning schedule

-The key to creating your weekly cleaning schedule truly depends on your unique situation…
+So, the key to creating your weekly cleaning schedule truly depends on your unique situation…

 First, take a look at your end goal.
 Do you want the house cleaned each week, or do you prefer cleaning on a monthly cleaning rotation?

-Remember… it’s only a problem if its a problem for you.
+Remember, it’s only a problem if its a problem for you.

 - The benefit to a weekly cleaning schedule- A weekly cleaning schedule, when action is taken every day can offer a sensible organizational pattern that is easy to follow and keep up with.
 (See Option #1 below…)